gitpod-samples/template-nextjs/README.md

 # A Nextjs starter template on Gitpod

-This is a [Learn Next.js](https://nextjs.org/learn) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Learn Next.js](https://nextjs.org/learn) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps